TrademarkTrademark

 The Scalr account and environment structure isolates your teams without adding operational overhead.
 And because the module registry follows the same tiered approach, the central DevOps team gets a framework to promote code reuse and give engineering teams more autonomy.

-Terraform deployments can be automated, standardized, and structured in many ways, but most of it comes down to setting up modules so they're easy to find and reuse.
+You can automate, standardize, and structure Terraform deployments in many ways, but most of it comes down to setting up modules so they're easy to find and reuse.
 The Scalr hierarchy does that for organizations of any size through its inheritance model and its administrative control plane.

 About the author